ColemakMods/mod-dh/README.md

 Mod-DH is now supported by [DreymaR's Big Bag of Keyboard Tricks](http://forum.colemak.com/viewtopic.php?id=1438).

-To enable it, edit the symbols/colemak file and uncomment the DVBG and HM sections as mentioned in this [Colemak forum discussion](http://forum.colemak.com/viewtopic.php?pid=16117#p16117).
+To enable it, edit the symbols/colemak file as mentioned in this [Colemak forum discussion](http://forum.colemak.com/viewtopic.php?pid=16117#p16117).

 ## Linux
 ### Xmodmap files